Jahender/architecture-center/docs/reliability/disaster-recovery.md

 You can develop a custom backup process for Azure Storage or use one of many third-party backup tools.

-Azure Storage provides data resiliency through automated replicas, but it doesn’t prevent application code or users from corrupting data.
+Azure Storage provides data resiliency through automated replicas, but it doesn't prevent application code or users from corrupting data.
 Maintaining data fidelity in the face of application or user error requires more advanced techniques, such as copying the data to a secondary storage location with an audit log.
 You have several options:

 - [**Block blobs.**](/rest/api/storageservices/understanding-block-blobs--append-blobs--and-page-blobs) Create a point-in-time snapshot of each block blob.
 For each snapshot, you are charged only for the storage required to store the differences within the blob since the previous snapshot state.
 The snapshots are dependent on the original blob they are based on, so we recommend copying to another blob or even to another storage account.
 This ensures that backup data is protected against accidental deletion.
 Use [AzCopy](/azure/storage/common/storage-use-azcopy) or [Azure PowerShell](/azure/storage/common/storage-powershell-guide-full) to copy the blobs to another storage account.